 This method should be used in conjunction with others for best results.
-Basically, it is the elimination of one queen bee cell from the colony.
-By one queen cell being gone during the procedure the colonies take while swarming, it will typically ruin their plan.
+Basically, it is the elimination of all queen bee cells from the colony.
+With all queen cells being gone by doing this procedure the colony will take while to swarm, it will typically ruins their plan.
 If this route is used however, doing so in conjunction with other techniques will prove beneficial.

 Although this should be a last resort method, as there are other productive methods which can be used, if the swarming becomes too overwhelming or dangerous for you to approach, then using different insecticides or products which are intended to remove swarms, may be an alternative route.

 If this is the chosen method, consider toxic free, safe products, which will not kill the bees, but only physically force them to move from the area where swarming has taken place so they can survive and continue to thrive.

 It is also important to ensure you know what you are doing, in order to avoid possible injury or killing bees, especially if you are a new beekeeper and simply wish to avoid heavy areas of swarming.

 There are a number of companies which specialize in this area of work, know which techniques will work in certain cases, and can properly use the tools which are required, in order to remove the swarms, and also to prevent the possible formation of future swarms in the area as well.

 By preventing swarming prior to it occurring, not only does this allow your colonies to thrive in the production of honey, it also is going to keep the area clear and safe for beekeepers to cultivate their colonies and hives.